 “Move!” said the freshman who had finished paying for her lunch just after her.

-Bethany scooted out of the way and continued to look for Kobi.
+Bethany scooted out of the way and continued to look for Octavia.
 Even though Bethany was a senior, the petite, blonde freshman girl, had no respect for her or the pecking order when it came to Bethany.
 Bethany was the resident ‘weirdo’, so the normal high school pecking order didn’t apply to her.

 Bethany smiled an unseen smile from behind her light blue, cloth mask, when she saw her friend.
 She walked the short distance and set her tray down across from her friend and removed her mask, so she could eat.

 When the pandemic started last spring, school had been shut down almost immediately.
 They had to finish out the rest of the year using Chromebooks for virtual learning.
-It had been especially hard on Bethany, because she wouldn’t see Kobi again until summer, when her mother finally stopped freaking out as much about the coronavirus.
+It had been especially hard on Bethany, because she wouldn’t see Octavia again until summer, when her mother finally stopped freaking out as much about the coronavirus.
 So, for Bethany, having to wear a mask was not a big deal, as long as she could get out of the house and intermingle with the rest of the humans.
 But not all the humans were…

 “Shut up Chet!” shouted Bethany.
 “I hate you!”